Skip to main content

 I have accepted another opportunity that is more closely aligned with my current career goals.

-A polite close helps preserve the relationship.
-Do not promise future interest unless you would genuinely welcome contact again.
+A polite closing helps preserve the relationship.
+Do not promise future interest unless you genuinely welcome contact again.

 See the bridge